This is one of my favourite dresses….Cecily!

 Finish all raw edges with an overlocker or zigzag stitch.

-Sew the upper back pieces together.
+Sew the Bodice Back pieces together.
+Press.

 Nick the curved seam allowance.
 Tip: reduce the bulk of the side cross seam allowances.
 I like to also trim off approx 5mm at the bulky cross seam allowances at each side.

 LOWER SKIRT SECTION

 Fold the box pleats.
 This picture shows the right side view.

 Sew to the upper front bodice with the right sides together.